Andrew Somerville, PhD

 Undergraduate Student Research Assistant

 Feben is an anthropology major and has participated in both archaeological field laboratory studies associated with the Paleoecology Laboratory.
-In the summer of 2022 field, she participated in field excavations at the archaeological site of Hacienda Metepec/Teotihuacan.
+In the summers of 2022 and 2023, she participated in field excavations at the archaeological site of Hacienda Metepec/Teotihuacan.
 In the laboratory, her research is exploring the effect of bone particle size on the consistency of stable isotope data.

 Elise Thrap